 If you're wondering how to support Nathaniel and Diaspora Foods, he says it's not [just] about knowing how to make food.
 It's about finding people who know skills that are needed.
 From web designing, branding, supply chain, all are welcome.
 "My parents and the rest of my family have been the most supportive.
 They know what good products taste like," Nathaniel shared.
 He wants partnerships with people from different backgrounds that will have the same support from their family.
 "I want people to see diaspora foods and say they will buy it over McCormick," he added.

 When we sat down as a team and thought about Nathaniel's story, we couldn't help but see that his family's store became the spices the community needed.
 Much like his parents, Nathaniel is using his roots to branch out to new spaces.
 His willingness to remain authentic and proud of his heritage has helped him create a business that will change the way we eat.
-Perhaps one day, we will learn to see our roots as the culture in whatever "melting pot we are in."
+Perhaps one day, we will learn to see our roots as the spices in whatever "melting pot" we are in.
 We love Nathaniel's story, and we can't wait to share more about Diaspora Foods' success.

 To learn more about Diaspora Foods visit: